 Osborn Maledon welcomes new summer associates

 The goal of our Summer Program is to give each summer associate a true sense of the firm’s unique culture and what it means to be a lawyer at Osborn Maledon.
-Our summer associates are directly involved in our practice, including client counseling, depositions and court proceedings, and drafting legal documents.
+Our summer associates are directly involved in our practice, including client counseling, depositions, and court proceedings, and drafting of legal documents.

 All our summer associates are genuinely interested in practicing law in Arizona and are recruited from top law schools around the country.
 We choose our summer associates based on their academic achievements, work and leadership experience, written and oral communication skills, and service to the community.
 Here’s more about our 2020 summer associates:

 Annabel Barraza, an Arizona native, and third-year UofA law student, has been an extern for the Maricopa County Public Defender’s Office and Bowman and Brooke.
 She also has participated in the Workers’ Rights Clinic and is part of the Latino Law Student Association, serving as its president during her second year.
 Annabel serves as a managing editor for the Arizona Journal of International Comparative Law.
 A graduate of Scripps College, with a BA degree in Latin American and Chicano Studies, she was recognized as a Fulbright U.S. Scholar and taught English at the Universidad Technológica Metropolitan in Mérida.
 She also worked for the Florence Immigration and Refugee Rights Project.